BiosPlus/GoRoMa/docs/google-workspace/user-offboarding.md

 ### 2. Move Data from the user ***"My Drive"*** to the ***"Share Drive"***.

+{: .warning}
-***This will retain all the document level IDs and sharing settings, though you will lose directory based sharing (a la, if the user shared a whole folder, that access will be lost).***
+This will retain all the document level IDs and sharing settings, though you will lose directory based sharing (a la, if the user shared a whole folder, that access will be lost).

 ```sh
 gam user john.smith@domain.com move drivefile root teamdriveparentid TEAM_DRIVE_ID_HERE mergewithparent duplicatefolders merge createshortcutsfornonmovablefiles